-Transfer students are required to take 72 credit hours at Illinois Institute of Technology and transfer 55 credit hours to complete the bachelor's degree for a total of 127 credit hours.
-This includes 18 information technology courses for a total of 54 credit hours in the major.
+Transfer students are expected to take 75 credit hours at Illinois Institute of Technology and transfer 52 credit hours to complete the bachelor's degree for a total of 127 credit hours.
+This includes 19 information technology courses for a total of 57 credit hours in the major.
 An additional 18 credit hours outside the major must be taken at Illinois Institute of Technology in order to satisfy the remaining Core Curriculum requirements.
 These include four 300/400-level humanities and social or behavioral science electives and two IPRO courses.
 Two social or behavioral science electives must be from the same field and one must be from a different field; lower level social or behavioral science electives count towards this requirement.
 The computer science general education requirement may be satisfied by completion of ITM 311.
+Students who wish to complete their undergraduate studies in less than five semesters of full-time study at Illinois Institute of Technology are strongly urged to include at least nine credit hours of courses transferable as required or elective ITM courses among their free or technical electives.